 Instead of allowing myself to process the emotion, I opted to run around trying to feel better but actually feeling worse, knowing that I had my original list of TO-DOs poking me in the back of my mind.

 Why do we make it so difficult for ourselves sometimes?
 LOL

 I can now look back and laugh at the silliness of my drama mind.
 This is how I experience exponential transformation.
 With every dramatic episode, I turn it into a learning opportunity so that I can rise above the drama for the next time.
 This is how I build resilience.

 If you tend to overthink, here's an over-achiever's guide to mental clarity, calmness and expansion.

 ABOUT THE AUTHOR

-Vanessa Leung is a Success Coach, Speaker, Blogger and the founder of 80/20 Living & Co.
+Vanessa Leung is a Certified Mindset and Wellness Coach, Speaker, Blogger, Registered Holistic Nutritionist, Reiki energy practitioner and the founder of 80/20 Living & Co.

-Vanessa teaches a simple and practical method to help ambitious leaders and coaches to stop negative patterns and get sh*t done with ease.
+Vanessa teaches a simple and practical method to help ambitious and compassionate entrepreneurs to stop negative patterns and get sh*t done with ease.
 Her unique set of tools and techniques help her clients move beyond their fears and elevate their energy and confidence.
-That way, they can succeed in their business while living their best life.
+That way, they can stop sacrificing their well-being and succeed in their business while living their best life.